Managing Diabetes During the Holidays

 - Fresh vegetables instead of casserole

-- Roasted sweet potatoes instead of candied yams
+- Roasted sweet potatoes with cinnamon instead of candied yams

 Over the holidays, remember to include regular physical activity.
 Activity can play an important role in improving overall blood sugar control.
 Participating in winter-related activities with the family, such as ice skating, having fun in the snow or going on family walks to look at holiday decorations, are healthier alternatives to sitting in front of the TV.
+If it’s too cold to go outside, try free exercise videos on YouTube, workouts for kids on the Sworkit app (https://app.sworkit.com/collections/kids-workouts), or Nike workouts on Netflix.
 Aim for 30-60 minutes of physical activity daily, even over holiday break.

-“The holidays are a time to enjoy spending time with friends and family, and there is no reason that a child’s diabetes should get in the way of that,” says Campbell.
+“The holidays are a time to enjoy spending time with friends and family.
+There is no reason that a child’s diabetes should get in the way of that,” says McKay.

 Sign up for our Newsletter